fmasanori/Brazilian-Township-Politicians-Elegibility-Based-on-Ownership_of_Goods/README.md

 Data Analysis using Python
 ## Goal
 Rumors of vote buying in some regions of Brazil are fairly common among brazilians </br>
-Brazilian's candidates to councilor and mayoral from 3 different states in 3 different regions of Brazil with diverse cultures where analysed.
+Brazilian's candidates to councilor and mayoral from three different states in three different regions of Brazil with diverse cultures where analysed.
 This Data Analysis aims on making a parallel betwen how much property in goods a candidate has declared and it's elegibility

 ## Parameters
-   - 3 diferente states from 3 diferent regions
+   - three diferente states from three diferent regions
    - The year of analysis is 2020 (lattest township elections)
    - Only using candidates that declare their goods
    - Alternate elects will not be counted